INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

    (c).
 We compute and visualize a line of fit on the scatterplot.

-The second visualization, we use python3 do data clean(Jupyter).
+The second visualization, we use python3 do data clean(Jupyter) and use D3 show the graph.
 The file name is Project-2-Z in data process folder.
 We extracted “Enroll, Female: Average HS GPA (Enrl F)”, “Enroll, Male: Average HS GPA (Enrl M)” and “School Year”.
+Then drop the miss value.
 This part code is:

 df.dropna(subset=['Enroll, Female: Average HS GPA (Enrl F)'], inplace = True)